doritoes/AI-PC-Labs/Edge_AI/README.md

 - To get the chatbot to work, updated drivers were required that support OpenVINO
 - Ran into dynamic shape error, because the NPU driver (v4545) requires a "fixed map" of the math it is about to perform
 - Had to bypass the NPUW optimizer because it currently lacks a "map" for the specific architecture of Qwen2.5 lm_head layer, leading to a "MatMul map" crash
 - Level Zero (L0) Hardware Abstraction was disabled, forced OpenVINO to use a more stable communication path to the silicon, preventing memory sync errors between the system RAM and the NPU's local scratchpad.
-The dedicated L0 memory was unable to be resserted
+The dedicated L0 memory was unable to be reserved.

 Prerequisites:
 - Window 11 Pro already installed and configured